novasearch/wiki.novasearch.org/wiki/Ubuntu_14.04_LTS.md

 #### Java Ayatana

+Not recommended anymore!
 Unity global menu and HUD support for Java Swing applications (IntelliJ IDEA and others).

 Add the PPA to your package sources with the commands: